sayanthiny-bit/Tweet-Sentiment-Analysis-Using-Deep-Learning-/README.md

 # Tweet-Sentiment-Analysis-Using-Deep-Learning-
-# 🧠 Tweet Classification with 2-Layer LSTM (Trained Embeddings)
+# 🧠 Tweet Classification with 2-Layer LSTM and BI LSTM (Trained Embeddings)

-This project implements a deep learning model using a **2-layer LSTM architecture** to classify tweets as personal health mentions or non-mentions.
-The model uses a **trainable embedding layer** (no pre-trained word vectors).
+This project implements a deep learning model using a **2-layer LSTM architecture** and BI LSTM to classify tweets as personal health mentions or non-mentions.
+The model uses a **trainable embedding layer**.

 ---

 ## 📌 Objective

-To build and train a binary classification model that:
+To build and train a binary classification models that:
 - Classifies tweets into personal health mentions (label 1) or not (label 0)
 - Uses a trainable embedding layer initialized by Keras